szferi/codenotes/go-cond-embed/README.md

 ## Setup build tag

 Let's first set up the build tag.
-The `embedding_allowed.go` file uses directive `// +build allow_embed` to tell the compiler that this file is only should be included in the build process if the `allow_embed` build tag is present, while the `embedding_not_allowed.go` file contains the negated version of the same instruction.
+The `embedding_allowed.go` file uses directive `//go:build allow_embed` to tell the compiler that this file is only should be included in the build process if the `allow_embed` build tag is present, while the `embedding_not_allowed.go` file contains the negated version of the same instruction.
 Both files define an `IsEmbeddingAllowed()` function that returns true or false respectively, and it can be used to define conditional behavior in another part of the code.

 ```go, filename=embedding_allowed.go